API Reference

 Union[PrimitiveType, ArrayType, MapType, StructType]

-- class deltalake.schema.Field(name, ty, nullable=True, metadata=None)
+class deltalake.schema.Field(name, type, nullable=True, metadata=None)

 A field in a Delta StructType or Schema